 Tuomas Mikkola from Silverbucket hold a presentation “The tools of project organisations”.
 Tuomas has 20 years of experience in project business so he has gained some insightful perspective and ideas on the matter.
 This article is based on the content of the presentation.
 You can watch the presentation from here (only in Finnish).

 ”Don’t choose a generic tool for your organisation.”
 This is one of the main statements expounded in the presentation.
-The explanation shortly is that one should choose a tool that is perfect for your project type.
+The explanation for the argument shortly is that one should choose a tool that is perfect for your project type.
 If we hold on to the project type concept that we presented in the previous article, let’s look closer at the statement from development and delivery project points of view.
 Which tools are perfect for these project types?

 Even though the project types differ from each other, they do have some similarities.
 For example, all projects need some sort of a project management, hour tracking, project finance and resource management tools.
 However, there are differences.
 The delivery projects require usually an invoicing and customer relationship management tools, whereas development projects don’t have needs for such tools.
 In the development projects the customer is usually internal so actual invoicing is not needed.
 Nonetheless, a portfolio tool is vital for organisations who do development projects.